Isidor Straus: Career

 After the Civil War, the Straus family moved to New York City, where Lazarus convinced Rowland Hussey Macy, founder of Macy's, to allow L. Straus & Sons to open a crockery department in the basement of his store.

-Isidor Straus worked at L. Straus & Sons, which became the glass and china department at Macy's.
-In 1888, he and Nathan Straus became partners of Macy's.
-In 1893 he and his brother bought a controlling interest in Wechsler & Straus, renamed Abraham & Straus.
+Straus worked at L. Straus & Sons, which became the glass and china department at Macy's.
+In 1888, he and Nathan became partners of Macy's.
+In 1893, the brothers bought a controlling interest in Wechsler & Straus, renamed Abraham & Straus.
 By 1896, Isidor and his brother Nathan had gained full ownership of R. H. Macy & Co.